1 Day in Valencia: A Realistic Itinerary (From a Local)

 Overlooking the square is the Basilica of Our Lady of the Forsaken.
 This is another beautiful church that you can visit.
 Next to it is the cathedral of Valencia.

 The cathedral has three gates.
-Personally, I believe the Gothic one, which is facing the Plaza de la Virgen square is the most beautiful.
+Personally, I believe the Gothic one, which is facing the Plaza de la Virgen Square is the most beautiful.

 Walk around the cathedral to the main gate.
 The Baroque facade here is quite impressive.
 Also, it’s facing Plaza de la Reina which was recently converted into a pedestrian area.

-The cathedral’s interior is less impressive than Iglesia de San Nicolás and Basilica of Our Lady of the Forsaken.
-But it’s quite unique in the sense that it hosts what experts and the Vatican believe to be the Holy Grail.
-This elusive cup from which Jesus drank at the Last Supper is on display in a chapel inside the cathedral and it’s only an entrance fee away.
+The cathedral’s interior is less impressive than Iglesia de San Nicolás or Basilica of Our Lady of the Forsaken.
+But it’s unique in the sense that it hosts what experts and the Vatican believe to be the Holy Grail.

 For a bird’s eye view of Valencia, you can climb the cathedral’s bell tower.
-It has a whopping 207 steps so this will definitely give you a workout.
+It has a whopping 207 steps so it will definitely give you a workout.
 The spiral staircase is pretty narrow and has steep steps.
 So it’s less fun to climb on a hot summer day but the panoramic views of Valencia from up there are the best.

 Peek inside Palacio del Marquez de Dos Aguas